I was recently interviewed on Melbourne radio station 3AW693 about how Victorian politician Geoff Shaw could make a genuine apology to parliament.

 - Keep the focus on the other person, and not on yourself.
 You want to focus on how your actions or behaviour has affected the other person(s) and convey you understand what has been the emotional and/or physical impact of your actions.
 Don’t talk about all the reasons why you did what you did.
 Focus on how the other person has experienced your behaviour.

 - Say it like you mean it—with appropriate feeling and sincerity.
 This is really important.
-Make sure your delivery of your apology is sincere.
+Make sure the delivery of your apology is sincere.
 The way to do this is to check your own feelings as you’re communicating with the other.
 You should be aware of your feelings of regret, sadness or any other relevant feelings as you are sharing your apology.
 If you’re sharing from your heart, you can’t go wrong.

 - Remain quiet while the other person decides to accept your apology or not.
 Just because you’re apologising does not mean the other person has to accept it.
 Be prepared for your apology to be accepted or declined.
 This part is out of your control because in the end, it’s up to the other whether they accept your apology.
 Stay silent while they consider your apology and allow the other party to take more time to consider your apology before they respond.